MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/introduction-to-mobile-development.md

 choice.

-Xamarin allows you develop in C#, with a class library and runtime that works across all many platforms, including iOS, Android, and Windows, while still compiling native (non-interpreted) applications that are performant enough even for demanding games.
+Xamarin allows you develop in C#, with a class library and runtime that works across many platforms, including iOS, Android, and Windows, while still compiling native (non-interpreted) applications that are performant enough even for demanding games.

 Xamarin combines all of the abilities of the native